yizhenpong/Singlish_or_English_ML_LLM/readme.txt

         - randomly selected 60,000 sets

 data_helper to clean and generate `final_dataset.txt` with sentence and corresponding labels - Singlish (0) English (1)

+data exploration will be done

+traditional ML methods conducted to do classification
+    - tokenisation required

+LLM